Description of Master's specialisation Science, Management and Innovation

 The Master’s programme consists of two parts, each with a duration of one year.
 In the first year you will deepen your knowledge of your discipline by following the courses in your Science programme.
 In the second year you will start with the generic part of the Science, Management and Innovation specialisation.
 In the final half of the second year you will do a research project addressing a real-life problem, usually carried out in a host organization.

 When you start with the Master's Specialisation, you will first select your specialisation theme.
-We offer four themes that are available to all students in this specialisation: Climate and Energy, Health, Green Industries & IT, and Biodiversity.
+We offer two themes that are available to all students in this specialisation: Climate and Energy, and Health.

 Climate and Energy

-To reach good health and wellbeing, many challenges need to be faced by healthcare systems.
 In many parts of the world, health has been improving but new diseases threaten progress.
 Moreover, new forms of organisation and modern IT developments are changing the face of the health sector.
-In this theme you will learn how to address various aspects of innovations, upcoming diseases, new pharmaceuticals, AI applications and personalized care.